Is It Time to Explore Healthcare VoIP Solutions?

-And if you’re out of town or if you’re office is closed for some reason, you can also get notifications sent to your mobile device, then you can check your voicemail and email directly from the app.
+And if you’re out of town or if your office is closed for some reason, you can also get notifications sent to your mobile device, then you can check your voicemail and email directly from the app.
 Then if there’s something that can’t wait until regular business hours, you can call them back directly from your mobile device.

 Many staff members may not like the idea of working from home, but they enjoy being able to at least change the phone greeting and check voicemails from their mobile device as needed no matter where they are.

 And if you have employees who move from office-to-office and don’t necessarily have desks of their own, VoIP mobility capabilities allow those employees to use softphones to communicate on-the-go as if they’re at a desk.